Ogden, Utah: Streetscape

-From south to west to north, Ogden's neighboring towns are South Ogden, Roy, West Haven, Marriott-Slaterville, Farr West, Pleasant View and North Ogden.
-The city is - like many others in the USA - characterized by a spacious, street grid with many blocks.
+From south to west to north, Ogden's neighboring towns are South Ogden, Roy, West Haven, Marriott-Slaterville, Farr West, Harrisville, Pleasant View and North Ogden.
+The city is - like many others in the US - characterized by a spacious street grid with many blocks.
 The streets are numbered from north to south, which is expressed in the corresponding street names.
 By extending the numbers with directions ("E" for east and "W" for west) their relative relation to the central point is made clear.
 In the center of the city, the blocks from Union Station along 25th Street, the north-to-south oriented cross streets are named after former U.S. presidents such as Lincoln Avenue, Grant Avenue, Washington Boulevard, Adams Avenue, Jefferson Avenue, and Madison Avenue.
 The central connecting street in north–south orientation is Harrison Boulevard.
 The city area is divided into six districts: in the North End, including West Ogden, Downtown and East Central; in the East, including East Bench and Shadow Valley.